rokussadee/OpenAPI_PredictiveCoding/README.md

 5. Run Notebook:
    - Open the provided Jupyter notebook in your web browser.
    - Run all cells in the notebook to execute the project code and view the results.
+   - Take a look at the `DEBUG_MODE` environment variable; if set to 'true', debug print statements are appended to the output.
+   - Running all cells will start the conversation loop, after which user input can be submitted.

 ## Project Structure